-It’s so difficult to follow the ups and downs of a two-year-old.
-One moment he’s beaming and friendly; the next he’s sullen and weepy—and often for no apparent reason.
+It can be difficult to follow the ups and downs of a two-year-old.
+One moment they're beaming and friendly; the next sullen and weepy—and often for no apparent reason.
 These mood swings, however, are just part of growing up.
-They are signs of the emotional changes taking place as your child struggles to take control of actions, impulses, feelings, and his body.
+They are signs of the emotional changes taking place as your child struggles to control actions, impulses, feelings and their body.

 At this age, your child wants to explore the world and seek adventure.
-As a result, he’ll spend most of his time testing limits—his own, yours, and his environment's.
-Unfortunately, he still lacks many of the skills required for the safe accomplishment of everything he needs to do, and he often will need you to protect him.
+They'll spend most of their time testing limits—their own, yours, and their environment's.
+Unfortunately, they still lack many skills required to safely accomplish everything they needs to do, and they often will need your protection.

-When he oversteps a limit and is pulled back, he often reacts with anger and frustration, possibly with a temper tantrum or sullen rage.
-He may even strike back by hitting, biting, or kicking.
-At this age, he just doesn’t have much control over his emotional impulses, so his anger and frustration tend to erupt suddenly in the form of crying, hitting, or screaming.
-It's his only way of dealing with the difficult realities of life.
-He may even act out in ways that unintentionally harm himself or others.
+At this age, they just don't have much control over their emotional impulses.
+Their anger and frustration tend to erupt suddenly in the form of crying, hitting or screaming.
+It's their only way of dealing with the difficult realities of life.
+They may even act out in ways that unintentionally harm themselves or others.
 It's all part of being two.

-Have sitters or relatives ever told you that your child never behaves badly when they're caring for him?
-It's not uncommon for toddlers to be angels when you're not around, because they don't trust these other people enough to test their limits.
-But with you, your toddler will be willing to try things that may be dangerous or difficult, because he knows you'll rescue him if he gets into trouble.
+sitters or relatives ever told you that your child never behaves badly when they're caring for them?
+It's not uncommon for toddlers to be angels when you're not around.
+They don't trust these other people enough to test their limits.
+But with you, your two-year-old is willing to try things that may be dangerous or difficult because they know you'll rescue them if needed.

-Whatever protest pattern he has developed around the end of his first year probably will persist for some time.
-For instance, when you’re about to leave him with a sitter, he may become angry and throw a tantrum in anticipation of the separation.
-Or he may whimper, or whine and cling to you.
-Or he simply could become subdued and silent.
-Whatever his behavior, try not to overreact by scolding or punishing him.
-The best tactic is to reassure him before you leave that you will be back and, when you return, to praise him for being so patient while you were gone.
-Take solace in the fact that separations should be much easier by the time he’s three years old.
+Whatever their behavior, try not to overreact by scolding or punishing.
+The best tactic is to reassure them you will be back and, when you return, to praise them for being so patient while you were gone.
+Take solace in the fact that separations should be much easier by the time they're three.

 Since two-year-olds normally express a broad range of emotions, be prepared for everything from delight to rage.
 However, you should consult your pediatrician if your child seems very passive or withdrawn, perpetually sad, or highly demanding and unsatisfied most of the time.
-These could be signs of depression, caused either by some kind of hidden stress or biological problems.
-If your doctor suspects depression, she’ll probably refer your child to a mental health professional for a consultation.
+These could be signs of depression, caused either by hidden stress or biological problems.
+If your doctor suspects depression, they'll likely refer your child to a mental health professional for a consultation.